• Skip to primary navigation

 How to fold samosas using phyllo pastry

-This method is for folding a samosa using shop-bought phyllo pastry.
-Note these pictures were taken when I was making my recipe for beef samosas (which hasn’t yet made its way onto my website), and which is why the filling looks different to the filling in this recipe.
+Note the pictures below were taken when I was making my recipe for beef samosas (which hasn't yet made its way onto my website), which is why the filling looks different to the filling in this recipe.

 If you decide to use phyllo pastry to make this recipe, you will probably get double the quantity of samosas because you will use less filling per samosa.